aws-samples/semantic-search-with-amazon-opensearch/README.md

 ### Lab Instruction
-There are 6 modues in this workshop:
+There are 6 modules in this workshop:
 * **Module 1 - Search basics**: You will learn fundamentals of text search and semantic search.
 This section also introduces differences between a best matching algorithm, popularly known as BM25 similarity and semantic similarity.

 * **Module 2 -Text search**: You will learn text search with Amazon OpenSearch Service.
 In information retrieval this type of searching is traditionally called 'Keyword' search.